 The ODNB was first published in 2004, in 60 print volumes and online.
 Since 2004 a continuation project has extended and developed the ODNB’s online edition.

 Updates are published monthly.
 Our January update is composed of biographies of people who have died in the very recent past (all people in the ODNB are deceased).
 Our other monthly updates are gathered around themes of related lives and also extend the Dictionary’s coverage across earlier periods in the light of recent scholarship and publications.
 Updates also revise existing biographies in response to new research.
 Since 2004 we have added around 5000 biographies and thematic essays.

 Dictionary editors also run a programme of public engagement with other national institutions (museums, galleries, the National Trust, English Heritage, and national biographies worldwide), as well as with British public libraries and university research projects in the UK and the United States.
 The Dictionary's popular podcast series is available on itunes and via our website.

 The Oxford DNB is a research and publishing project of the Oxford History Faculty and Oxford University Press.
-The work of commissioning, editing, writing, updating, and promoting the Dictionary is undertaken by a small team of Oxford historians: Philip Carter, Mark Curthoys, and Alex May.
+The work of commissioning, editing, writing, updating, and promoting the Dictionary is undertaken by a small team of Oxford historians: Mark Curthoys, Alex May, and Anders Ingram.